hansielneff/levox/README.md

 Download the latest build from the [Releases](https://github.com/hansielneff/Levox/releases) section or follow the instructions below to compile from source.

+Note that Levox does not support MacOS at the moment, due to sfml-imgui requiring OpenGL compatibility mode.

 ## Compiling from source

 1. If you use Linux, install SFML's dependencies using your system package manager.
 On Ubuntu and other Debian-based distributions you can use the following commands: